amitfin/oref_alert/README.md

 ## Binary Sensor

-`binary_sensor.oref_alert` is a legacy entity.
-The sensor is `on` when there is an active alert in the home's area.
-An alert is consider active according to the specified duration in the configuration (10 minutes by default).
-This is not according to the new guidelines where alerts don't have a fixed duration but exist until an `end` update is announced.
+`binary_sensor.oref_alert` is `on` when there is an active alert in the home's area.
+However, it's better to use `sensor.oref_alert` since it's similar but indicates also `pre_alert` state.
+Since this is a binary sensor there are only 2 states. `off` indicating no-alert (which is also used for `pre_alert`), and `on` when there is an alert.

 Binary sensors have the following attributes:
 1. `Areas`: the list of areas provided by the user.
-2. `Alert active duration`: as configured by the user.
-3. `Selected areas active alerts`: when the sensor is `on`, the alerts are listed here.
+2. `Selected areas active alerts`: when the sensor is `on`, the alerts are listed here.
-4. `Selected areas updates`: the list of updates for the selected areas.
+3. `Selected areas updates`: the list of updates for the selected areas.
-5. `Selected areas alerts`: active and inactive alerts in the selected areas.
-Exists only when the [configuration](https://my.home-assistant.io/redirect/integration/?domain=oref_alert) "Add 'All Alerts' attributes" is turned on.
-6. `Country active alerts`: all active alerts in Israel.
+4. `Country active alerts`: all active alerts in Israel.
-7. `Country updates`: all updates in Israel.
+5. `Country updates`: all updates in Israel.
-8. `Country alerts`: all alerts in Israel.
-Exists only when the [configuration](https://my.home-assistant.io/redirect/integration/?domain=oref_alert) "Add 'All Alerts' attributes" is turned on.

 ## Time To Shelter Sensors